The place to check for activities that are ongoing now or in the near future that you might need a "Heads Up" notification.

 Photo of the Month

-Selections are now OPEN for the October Photo of the Month.
+Selections are now CLOSED for the November Photo of the Month.

 Honors are on the current page.
 Select One (1) Black & White and One (1) Color photo and get your votes in...
 Send your picks to: POM@twincitycameraclub.com